horahoradev/revite/README.md

-This is a fork of (Revite)[https://github.com/revoltchat/revite] that I've ~~butchered~~modified to suit Horahora's needs.
-Credit for developing the original software goes to the (many contributors)[https://github.com/revoltchat/revite/graphs/contributors], most notably (insertish)[https://github.com/insertish].
+This is a fork of [Revite](https://github.com/revoltchat/revite) that I've ~~butchered~~modified to suit Horahora's needs.
+Credit for developing the original software goes to the [many contributors](https://github.com/revoltchat/revite/graphs/contributors), most notably [insertish](https://github.com/insertish).
 If you have any questions or concerns about what I've done, you may contact me at Otoman#6721 on Discord, [my email](horahora1567@gmail.com) or anywhere else you happen to find me.
 Thank you for your work!

-My current changes are:
+My changes are summarized below:

+### 10-30-22:
 - I removed browser detection from the login operation (may need this later, we'll see), and removed credentials and friendly_name from the payload to the /auth/session/login endpoint
 - I removed the various authentication-related routes except for the default login path, removed the email/password form (replaced with a Button which invokes the login operation) from the login page in order to provide (bad) SSO from my other application, [Horahora](https://github.com/horahoradev/horahora).
 With these changes, users login once to Horahora, and then can navigate to the chat and press the big SSO login button, and they'll be logged into their Revolt account.
 - removed typecheck and port exposure from Dockerfile
-- modified this README to provide attribution and comply with the terms of the original license
+- modified this README to provide attribution and comply with the terms of the license

 # Revite